-Meredith Ching is senior vice president of external affairs at Alexander & Baldwin.
+Meredith Ching is executive vice president of external affairs at Alexander & Baldwin.
 She joined A&B in 1982 and held various positions within the organization before being named vice president, corporate natural resources in 1988, responsible for land and water use issues for the company.

 Over the years, government relations and community relations responsibilities were added, and in 2007, she was promoted to senior vice president.
 Before coming to A&B, Ching held the position of financial analyst with the Dillingham Corporation for two years.